PerMalmberg/du-yfs/Manual.md

 From the above it should be understood that taking off from lower atmosphere (such as from a higher point, or a low-atmosphere planet) makes a big difference in capacity.
 Likewise, coming into atmosphere and stopping at higher up/in low atmosphere is also subject to the same altered performance.

-## Automatic shutdown / Gate control
+## Automatic shutdown

 When the last point in the route is reached, and the telemeter reports a distance less than the one configured, the script will automatically shutdown.

+## Gate control

+You can setup automatic control of gates or doors, completely automating the travel, this gets you:

+* Automatically opened gates/doors on route activation.
+* Automatically closed gates/doors when arriving at the final waypoint.

+You do _not_ get automatically closed gates/doors on leaving the start of the route.

-You can also setup automatic control of gates or doors by linking elements on the ground/space construct as follows, in the given order.
+Link the following elements on the ground/space construct as follows, in the given order.
 Also name elements as stated in parenthesis.

 1. PB -> Receiver (green link)
 2. PB -> Emitter (green link)